JSX (airline): History

 The airline was originally founded as JetSuiteX in April 2016.
 According to chief executive officer (CEO) Alex Wilcox, the air carrier was created in response to declining short-haul traffic and the rise in fares on short-haul flights in the United States.
 Wilcox attributes these phenomena in part to long wait times in airports.

 The company started operations on April 19, 2016, with its first flight between Burbank and Concord, both in California.

 On August 8, 2019, JetSuiteX re-branded to JSX.

 In September 2020, Orange County Board of Supervisors notified JSX that the airline would be barred from operating flights to John Wayne Airport in Orange County, California, starting January 1, 2021.
 Wilcox publicly addressed the situation through emails and social media, and a customer outreach program invited fliers to voice support for the carrier to continue its flights to Orange County.
 On December 14, 2020, JSX filed a lawsuit against the airport, stating that it has “refused to offer any accommodations” to the carrier and that the airport “discriminatorily chose" the termination "in favor of two large airlines [Allegiant and Spirit Airlines]."
-The first of the two operates the same routes from SNA as JSX.
-On December 23, 2020, the airline was granted a temporary restraining order against SNA, preventing the airport officials from terminating the airline's operations on the planned date of January 1, 2021.
+The first of the two operates the same routes from the airport as JSX.
+On December 23, 2020, the airline was granted a temporary restraining order against the airport, preventing airport officials from terminating the airline's operations on the planned date of January 1, 2021.
 A spokeswoman told a news outlet that the airport will comply with the order.
 JSX continues to operate from the airport.

+On December 15, 2022, JSX began operating flights to Taos Regional Airport in Taos, New Mexico, from various airports in Texas and California on behalf of Taos Air.
+Taos Air effectively terminated operations permanently in April 2024, and on April 23, 2024, the town of Taos approved a new, exclusive airline service contract directly with JSX.

+On July 8, 2025, Travel + Leisure named JSX the #1 Domestic Airline for the second year in a row.
+JSX surpassed the #2 airline, Hawaiian, by 12 points.
+Both years, JSX scored in the 90s on a scale of 1 to 100, a feat for any US carrier.

 Corporate affairs

 JetBlue and Qatar Airways are minority shareholders in JSX.
 CEO Alex Wilcox was a founding executive of both JetBlue and Kingfisher Airlines.

+For regulatory purposes, JSX is set up as public charter operator and does not directly operate aircraft.
+JetSuiteX, Inc. charters a 30-seat Embraer regional jet operated by its subsidiary Delux Public Charter, LLC (doing business as JSX Air or Taos Air) and then resells seats on that aircraft to the public.
+Because charter operators have lower TSA screening requirements for passengers, the arrangement allows JSX to utilize fixed-base operator terminals, offering a more private jet-like experience for their customers.